patrickduane94/project_euler_2/README.md

 ## Problem #69:

-Euler's totient function, phi(n) [sometimes called the phi function], is defined as the number of positive integers not exceeding which are relatively prime to n.
+Euler's totient function, phi(n) [sometimes called the phi function], is defined as the number of positive integers not exceeding n which are relatively prime to n.
 For example, as 1, 2, 4, 5, 7, and 8, are all less than or equal to nine and relatively prime to nine, phi(9) = 6.

 | n   | Relatively Prime | phi(n) | n/phi(n) |